Praj-2808/Praj-2808/README.md

 Built a predictive model using a **Random Forest Classifier** to assess obesity risk based on factors like age, weight, and family history.
 Technologies: Python, Scikit-learn, XGBoost

-## Achievements and Extra Circular
+## 🏆Achievements and Extra Circular
 - Best Student of the Year in SLRTDC 2025
 - Hindi Linguistic Minority Representative, Student Council in SLRTDC
 - Head of Content Team in Cultural Team